lunitaris/PersoCollection-of-linux-apps/README.md

 Some modernes alternatives to basics commands.

-- [btop++](https://github.com/aristocratos/btop) Resource monitor with extras.
+- [btop++](https://github.com/aristocratos/btop) Resource monitor with extras. (replace htop)
-- [ncdu](https://dev.yorhel.nl/ncdu) disk usage analyzer with an ncurses interface
+- [ncdu](https://dev.yorhel.nl/ncdu) disk usage analyzer with an ncurses interface. (improve du)

 ## <a name="terminals"></a>Terminals

-- [fzf](https://github.com/junegunn/fzf) A general-purpose command-line fuzzy finder
+- [fzf](https://github.com/junegunn/fzf) A general-purpose command-line fuzzy finder.
+So great for history search in bash.

 ## <a name="filemanagers"></a>File Managers